-Why old cows are best left in the ditch.
-Words of wisdom, strangely phrased, from the four corners of the globe
+Why are old cows best left in the ditch?
+No, it's not a bad joke - it's one of many strange phrases from the four corners of the globe...

-One of the most enjoyable aspects of learning a new language is picking up the idioms, the funny little sayings, often steeped in local history and culture, that explain the meaning of life and how to live it.
-(Well, in that particularly country anyway).
+One of the most enjoyable aspects of learning a new language is picking up the idioms.

-Here are fourteen explains of peculiar idioms from around the world that on closer inspection are really quite wise.
+Here are 14 explanations of peculiar idioms from around the world, which on closer inspection, are really quite wise…

 Therefore there is no reason to panic, say the Swedes.

 That is, pretend that you are innocent and have no idea what is going on.
 The Serbs, it seems, have trust issues with the English.

 An old Arabic saying that comments on the inherent irony of life.
 Or perhaps a comment on the poor state of dental hygiene in some parts of the peninsula.

 ... is to flirt with someone in Latin America.
 Sounds terrifying.

 Going to the toilet in Russia.
 Apparently, it was the only place the Czar wasn't carried to.